Ah, São Paulo.

 São Paulo travel resources

 I want your trip to and around São Paulo to be unique.
-That’s why, besides this guide on the best day trips from São Paulo, I also wrote a few other guides that will be useful to you, such an article on the best guided tours and this taxi guide in SP.
+That’s why, besides this guide on the best day trips from São Paulo, I also wrote a few other guides that will be useful to you, such as an article on the best guided tours and this taxi guide in SP.

 If this will be your first time in Brazil, check out my Brazil Trip Planning guide as well as my guide to avoiding taxi scams in the country.